 When SHTF and you need to start a fire with no time to waste.
 There are items right inside your house that can do the trick.

 Watch this video to see the regular household items that you can start a fire with.
+One of the uses for bacon grease is to coat cotton balls which make great fire starters.

 27. Develop Your Survival Archery Skills